open-rec/rec-console/README.md

 This management port is reachable from the host network; the warning above applies to both modes.

 Cluster Compose mounts the Airflow Simple Auth password file read-only, a persistent console history volume, and the shared `openrec-dag-config` publication volume.
-Supported daily recall fields are cron schedule, the ordered six-algorithm recall pipeline, default revision, index retention, retry count, and retry delay.
+Item and User daily DAGs have separate configuration histories.
+Supported fields include cron schedule, ordered algorithm pipeline, default revision, index retention, retry count, and retry delay.
 Airflow remains the execution and run-state source of truth.

 `SERVING_GRAPH_TOKEN` must have the same value in rec-console and rec-server.
 The Compose defaults are intended only for the example environment; override the value for a shared deployment.